dlacomb/RMACBaseballVoting/README.md

 ![screenshot 469](https://user-images.githubusercontent.com/36368488/37243635-1cf39b5c-243a-11e8-9316-be2c4461cf40.png)

 Since random forest had the highest accuracy rate, I chose to do further exploratory data analysis to narrow down the players who were in the running for awards or perhaps should have won an award based on variable importance.
 My filtering and analysis consists of players who did not win Gold Gloves but meet the requirements of the 1st quartile of data in the top 5 variables of importance from the random forest model.
 I took the first quartile values of Gold Glove winners in chances, putouts, double plays, and assists.
 I took the third quartile for errors from Gold Glove winners since less errors is better.
-By taking players who did not win Gold Gloves but meet these 5 requirements are the top candidates for winning a Gold Glove.
+By taking players who did not win Gold Gloves, and who meet these 5 requirements are the top candidates for winning a Gold Glove.
+These candidates could have been selected as Gold Glove Winners for their respective positions and years.
+The final decision was based on coach's judgment.

 <p align="center"> Catcher Candidates

 *2013: Williams

+*2014: None

 *2015: Baca, Brown